 Student applicants must be full-time undergraduate students at GW who are majoring in psychology.
 Note: Recipients must be enrolled at GW throughout the tenure of the award.
 Faculty mentors must be tenured or tenure-track faculty in the Department of Psychological and Brain Sciences.

 Applications must be received by April 10, 2018.

 Note: Application deadlines for 2019 have not yet been posted.

 The Psychological and Brain Sciences Department Selection Committee, which includes faculty members from the three department programs, will review applications and make decisions on funding.
 Recipients must let the department know if they receive funding for the same activity from another source; the award may need to be reduced.

 The recipient must submit a report at the end of the funding period explaining how the funds were used and any activities or outcomes that the funds made possible.

 GW also offers many university-wide awards and initiatives to encourage undergraduates to engage with research.

 Current GW psychology PhD students may apply for the Richard Walk Dissertation Fellowship, which is funded by the Richard David Walk Endowment.
-Walk was a prominent developmental psychologist and a member of the Department of Psychology faculty.
+Walk was a prominent developmental psychologist and a member of the Department of Psychological and Brain Sciences faculty.

 The fellowship awards $1,000 to help doctoral students complete their dissertation research.
 Funds may be applied toward participant incentives, travel, software, materials and other project-related costs.
-Applications are accepted on a rolling basis and should be emailed to the Department of Psychology.
+Applications are accepted on a rolling basis and should be emailed to the Department of Psychological and Brain Sciences.